encoredev/encore/README.md

 ## Use cases

-Encore is designed to help individual developers and teams be incredibly productive, and have more fun, when solving most backend use cases.
-There are many developers building with Encore, loving the experience when building things like:
+Encore is designed to help developers and teams be incredibly productive, and have more fun, when solving most backend use cases.
+Many teams are already using Encore to build things like:

-- CRUD backends and REST APIs powering SaaS products.
+- CRUD backends and REST APIs for SaaS products.
-- Microservices backends for advanced web and mobile apps.
+- Large microservices backends for advanced web and mobile apps.
-- Highly performant APIs providing advanced business logic to 3rd parties.
+- High-performance APIs serving advanced business logic to 3rd parties.
 - And much more...

 ## Getting started

+The Encore framework, parser, compiler, and CLI are all Open Source.
+An Encore account is required in order for Encore Platform to be able to orchestrate distributed tracing, secrets management, and deploying your application to cloud enviornments.

+Creating an Encore account is free, and the Encore Platform comes with a free built-in development cloud to help you get started.

-Deploy your first app in minutes by following the [Quick Start Guide](https://encore.dev/docs/quick-start).
+- Deploy your first app in minutes with the [Quick Start Guide](https://encore.dev/docs/quick-start).
+- Check out the Open Source [Example Applications repo](https://github.com/encoredev/examples) for inspiration on what to build.

 ## Join the most pioneering developer community

-Engineers building with Encore are forward-thinkers who want to focus on creative programming and building great software to solve meaningful problems.
-It's a friendly place to be, great for exchanging ideas and learnings! **Join the conversation on [Slack](https://encore.dev/slack).**
+Developers building with Encore are forward-thinkers who want to focus on creative programming and building great software to solve meaningful problems.
+It's a friendly place, great for exchanging ideas and learning new things! **Join the conversation on [Slack](https://encore.dev/slack).**

 We rely on your contributions and feedback to improve Encore for everyone who is using it.
 Here's how you can contribute: